Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Wireless On-chip Communication Security

-\citeauthor{vashist2019unified} \cite{vashist2019unified} also talks about persistent jamming based DoS attacks.
-They highlight the fact that it is impractical to use traditional channel-hopping technique as a countermeasure on wireless NoC due to use of limited number of channels.
-This attack has similar effect of burst errors as discussed in \cite{vashist2019securing}. \citeauthor{ahmed2021aware} \cite{ahmed2021aware, ahmed2020architecting} also outline a similar threat model in wireless NoC for persistent jamming based DoS.
-The attack was conducted on multicore-multichip topology where two wireless interfaces are available in a chip for inter-chip communication.
+\textbf{DoS by Jamming:} Persistent jamming-based DoS attacks by internal and external attackers have been studied in \cite{vashist2019securing}.
+During the attack period, the proposed attack can interfere with wireless communication.
+This attack causes bit errors in contiguous bits, known as burst errors.
+The attack will continue for a long time, resulting in long contiguous bit errors that existing error correction codes cannot correct.
+These errors will result in re-transmission that can eventually lead to a DoS attack.
+An HT initiates the internal attack affected wireless interface. \citeauthor{vashist2019unified} \cite{vashist2019unified} also talks about persistent jamming based DoS attacks.
+They highlight that it is impractical to use the traditional channel-hopping technique as a countermeasure on wireless NoC due to the limited number of channels.
+This attack has a similar effect of burst errors as discussed in \cite{vashist2019securing}. \citeauthor{ahmed2021aware} \cite{ahmed2021aware, ahmed2020architecting} also outline a similar threat model in wireless NoC for persistent jamming-based DoS.
+The attack was conducted on multicore-multichip topology, where two wireless interfaces are available in a chip for inter-chip communication.